stub22/zio_stub22/docs/guides/interop/with-cloud-aws.md

 ZIO-enabled libraries offer functional effect APIs to access AWS resources throught the AWS SDK for Java 2.0.

-`zio-aws` provides a set of generated service wrapper libraries for many AWS services, in theory all" of them.
+`zio-aws` provides a set of generated service wrapper libraries for many AWS services, in theory "all" of them.

-Additional higher level client libraries exist for some services.
+Additional higher level client libraries (based on ZIO 2.x) exist for some of the most popular AWS services:

-  * `zio-connect` wraps AWS Dynamodb AND ____,
+  * `zio-connect` wraps AWS Dynamodb AND S3, offering separate "Connector" libraries for these features.
   * `zio-dynamodb` also wraps AWS Dynamodb database, with more features.
   * `zio-s3` wraps connections to AWS S3 Storage.
   * `zio-sqs` wraps the AWS Simple Query Service.

-These libraries are discussed in more detail below.
+All these libraries are discussed in more detail below in the section [ZIO-AWS client libraries]

 ### 2) AWS App Containers